SebastienBtr/capitrain/README.md

 The fist solution we came up with was to do a man in the middle attack thanks to a proxy.
 For that we configured a proxy with [Burp proxy](https://portswigger.net/burp/documentation/desktop/tools/proxy) and [MITM proxy](https://mitmproxy.org/) (to test different proxies).

-With this solution it is easy to see all the requests and their payload in http and https in a web browser but for mobile apps it is far more difficult.
+With this solution it is easy to see all the requests and their payloads in http and https in a web browser but for mobile apps it is far more difficult.
 For few of them it will works but nowadays more and more apps have a SSL Certificate Pinning security, it means the app will compare the public key of the server's certificate with a pinned public key the in the apk.
 If they are not the same the connection will be refused.
 Because the certificate public key from our proxy will never match the pinned key in the app, no connection can be established and we cannot see any data.

 **How can we bypass this security?**